 Police investigating after young boy finds grandmother dead in Oshawa, Ont. home

-Durham Regional Police Service (DRPS) is investigating what they believe to be a suspicious death that took place in Oshawa on Tuesday.
+Durham Regional Police Service is investigating what they believe to be a suspicious death that took place in Oshawa, Ont., on Tuesday.

-A release on the incident states that officers from the Central East Division were called to a residence on Phillip Murray Avenue just after 3:30 p.m.

-According to police, a young child returned home that afternoon to find his grandmother dead inside the residence.

 -